Glycemic Index of Salmon

 What is the glycemic index of Salmon?

-Salmon has a glycemic index (GI) of 0, which is classified as low GI.
-As a low GI food, Salmon provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Salmon has a glycemic index of 0, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Salmon?